 Pinch of cumin

 Heat olive oil in medium-sized soup pan.
 Add broccoli, onion, carrots, celery, and garlic and sauté for 5-10 minutes.
 Onions should be slightly browned.
-Add flour and toss into vegetables.
+Add flour (omit to make this vegan AIP friendly) and toss into vegetables.
 Stir for 1-2 minutes, then add vegetable broth and plant-based milk.
 Sprinkle in nutritional yeast.
 Season to taste with salt, pepper, and cumin.
 Simmer vegetables for 10-15 minutes, until they are slightly tender.

 Remove from heat and pour into a blender or food processor.
 Mix until pureed.
 Your soup should be thick and creamy.
 Pour directly into bowls and dig in!